-DHETORIC is familiarly called the "art of persua-K sion," and there is a popular sense in which the whole work of the orator is suasive, in that it aims to produce a practical determination of the hearer's will.
-But man is a creature of understanding and of affections: his soul not only sees, but feels.
-We infer, therefore, that the rhetorical discourse should deal not only with the intellect (to produce mental conviction), but with the affections to direct the motives.1 The former part of our work we call argument, the latter, in its special sense, persuasion.
+RHETORIC is familiarly called the "art of persuasion," and there is a popular sense in which the whole work of the orator is suasive, in that it aims to produce a practical determination of the hearer's will.
+But man is a creature of understanding and of affections; his soul not only sees, but feels.
+We infer, therefore, that the rhetorical discourse should deal not only with the intellect (to produce mental conviction), but with the affections to direct the motives.
+The former part of our work we call argument, the latter, in its special sense, persuasion.
 While those moral emotions, to which alone the sacred orator may lawfully appeal, are all rational affections arising only upon a view of truth in the understanding, yet there are facts and laws belonging to man's emotive system which must also be regarded in dealing successfully with it.
-Hence the necessity for this department of our science. we consider how man is prompted to act, we perceive that the true cause of his volition is always from him-
+Hence the necessity for this department of our science.
+When we consider how man is prompted to act, we perceive that the true cause of his volition is always from himself, or from within.
+The objective inducement to choice is but the occasion; the soul's own view and feeling are the efficient cause of action.
+The activity of his nature, as guided by his own intelligence, projects itself toward its appropriate object, and this spontaneous appetency is the true motive of choice. etymological relation between the words "emotion" and "motive" gives correct expression to a truth.
+It is the emotions which immediately move the will.
+To produce volition it is not enough that the understanding be convinced; affection must also be aroused.
+The object held before the soul must be shown to belong to the category of the true, and also to that of the good; for where the latter aspect is not present to receive the appetency of the soul, the truth of the object is as powerless to produce movement as though it were fiction.
+No man is induced to arise and go to the modern Ophir by the most convincing assurance that it contains abundance of waste earth or stones.
+This is no more to him, although admitted to be certain, than the idlest dream of Utopia.
+But when he has credible testimony that there is gold there, and that "the gold of that land is good," he may form the purpose of going.
+This is because gold is to his nature an object of desire.
+If you would induce your hearer to adopt a given course, you must not only prove to his wisdom that it is the proper means to its end, but you must show to his heart that the end is desirable.
+Hence all suasive discourse, whatever its particular topic, may be reduced to two elementsthat which places the proposition in the category of the true, and that which shows it in the category of the good.
+Both elements are essential to the oration.
+The latter may be present only by implication, but unless it is virtually present there is no rhetorical discourse.

 1 Quinctil., L. iii., c.
 5, & 1, 2: Facultas orandi consummatur natura, arte, exercitatione; cui quartam partem adjiciunt quidam imitationis; quam nos arti subjicimus.
-Tria sunt autem, quæ præstare debet orator, ut doceut, moveut, delectet.
+Tria sunt autem, quæ præstare debet orator, ut doceat, moveat, delectet.
 Hæc enim clarior divisio, quam eorum, qui totum opus in res et in affectus partiuntur.